nicholasjcooper/plumbCNV/README.md

 This package has not yet been completely encased in the usual R format and directory structure, and so has not been submitted to CRAN.

 To use this now, you must install by copying the files to a directory on your machine.
-You must also copy the file iFunctions.R from the repository: nicholasjcooper/iChip, and it's probably easiest to copy this into the same directory as the plumbCNV scripts.
+You must also install the  humarray package from the repository: nicholasjcooper/iChip or /plumbCNV_Example.

 $ git clone https://github.com/nicholasjcooper/plumbCNV
 $ git clone https://github.com/nicholasjcooper/plumbCNV_Example